 Artery of ligamentum teres provides small and insignificant supply.

-Displacement of femoral neck fracture disrupts the blood supply and may put femoral head at risk of osteonecrosis.
+Displacement of femoral neck fracture disrupts the blood supply and may put the femoral head at risk of osteonecrosis.

-Osteonecrosis of the femoral head is most dreaded complication of femoral neck fractures and is reported to occur in 9% to 35% of displaced femoral neck fractures.
+Osteonecrosis of the femoral head is the most dreaded complication of femoral neck fractures and is reported to occur in 9% to 35% of displaced femoral neck fractures.

 The degree of fracture displacement determines the severity of damage to the major blood supply, the lateral epiphyseal artery system.